epam/edp-install/docs/operator-guide/aws-marketplace-install.md

       --set argocd.url=https://argocd.example.com
   ```

-- Run the command to get ingress endpoints and access to the EPAM Delivery Platform components UI:
+2. Run the following command to get ingress endpoints and copy the URL to access the EPAM Delivery Platform components UI:

   ```bash
   kubectl get ingress -n edp
   ```

-As a result, you will get access to EPAM Delivery Platform components via ingresses.
+As a result, you will get access to EPAM Delivery Platform components via EDP Portal UI.
+Navigate to our [Use Cases](../use-cases/index.md) to try out EDP functionality.
+Visit other subsections of the [Operator Guide](../operator-guide/index.md) to figure out how to configure EDP and integrate it with various tools.

 ## Related Articles